marti0001/M_Olszewski-projects-portfolio/README.md

 - **Tools:** Scikit-learn, XGBoost, LightGBM, CatBoost, Pandas, NumPy
 - **Objective:** Accurately predict house prices based on detailed housing data.
 - **Results:** Successfully built and optimized models using GridSearchCV and RandomizedSearchCV, achieving high accuracy on validation data.
 I took 844th place in the competition on the Kaggle website

+### Project 6: Movie_Recommendation_System

+**Description:** This project involves building a recommendation system for movies using Pearson Correlation.
+It calculates user similarities based on ratings and generates personalized movie recommendations.

+- **Tools:** SQL, Python, Pandas, NumPy
+- **Objective:** Recommend movies to users based on their preferences and similarities with other users.
+- **Results:** Successfully implemented a recommendation mechanism using Pearson correlation, supporting both existing and new users.